Nearly all sessions are now listed - find the schedule below!

 All Levels

-This workshop will be in two parts.
-In the first section, we will explore using GPT-4 for idea generation around communication strategies for addressing various contexts of dialogue and deliberation.
-Special attention will be given to prompt development, prompt followup and fact checking.
-The second section will explore how AI integrations with meeting software like Read.ai offer summaries and action items.
+This session welcomes all attendees interested in learning more about AI and D&D, no matter your experience.
+We will explore using GPT-4 for idea generation around communication strategies for addressing various dialogue and deliberation contexts.
+Special attention will be given to question/prompt development and follow-up, including fact checking.
+Explore how AI can help with decision making stages and de-biasing, then we will address using AI to support group dialogue and deliberation.
+Learn about AI integrations and utilizing meeting software like Read.ai to offer summaries and action items.
 Participants are encouraged to share their experience with AI platforms.

 Philip Bakelaar, PhD. - Adjunct Professor; Montclair State University School of Communication and Media